Unsupervised

 Unsupervised is an American adult animated sitcom created by David Hornsby, Rob Rosell, and Scott Marder which ran on FX from January 19 to December 20, 2012.
-The show was created, and for the most part, written by David Hornsby, Scott Marder, and Rob Rosell.

 On November 17, 2012, the series was canceled after one season.

 Plot

 The series follows two 15-year-old best friends, Gary and Joel, as they try to navigate through teenage life while also trying to do the right thing without the help of any parental supervision.